GeekTrainer/help-desk-bot-lab/exercise4-KnowledgeBase.md

 ## Update the Bot to call the Azure Search API

 You should add code to query Azure Search using its REST API.
-The URL you should use should look something like:
+The URL to use should look similar to this one:

 ```
 https://helpdeskbotsearch.search.windows.net/indexes/knowledge-base-index/docs?api-key=79CF1B7A9XXXXXXXXX5E3532888C&api-version=2015-02-28&{query_placeholder}